 I dont know but I have an almost idential situation and would love to get feedback from someone who actually worked off a wooden block years ago

 I just found this thread because I just spent the afternoon sanding two old blocks with a belt sander.
 The stickiness is probably old fat from years of meat cutting.
-My blocks smelled like old prosciutto while I was sanding.
-I have them baking in the sun right now and you can see the oil rising to the surface

 I have a very old and heavy butcher block.
 I would like to use it on the front porch of my old farmhouse.
 The floor of my kitchen wouldn't hold the weight.
 Will it hurt the butcher block to be outside?

 I wouldn't do it.
 If it is a real butcher block, it is made of wood layers sandwiched together.
 Excessive moisture from rain and humidity can and will ruin it, causing them to separate.
-We have one in our kitchen that is about 153 years old.
-It has been appraised at $500.
-If I were you, I would see about reinforcing the kitchen floor with a floor jack or support beam from downstairs.

 Please don't do it as it would ruin in the weather even if you kept it oiled.
 That would be a terrible waste.